-c.
-Select the activity on Workflow Designer's design surface.

-This shows the activity's properties in the Properties panel, so you can see how the activity is configured.

-- Run the sample workflow by clicking the tool in the viewer's toolbar.
+- Select the activity on Workflow Designer's design surface.
+This shows the activity's properties in the Properties panel, so you can see how the activity is configured. - d.
+Run the sample workflow by clicking the tool in the viewer's toolbar.
 Follow the prompts that the workflow displays. - e.
-To open the help file for the activity, select the activity in Workflow Designer's toolbox and press F1.
+To open the help file for the activity, select the activity in the Activities panel and press F1.